THUNLP-MT/MT-Reading-List/README.md

 <h2 id="statistical_machine_translation">Statistical Machine Translation</h2>

+***Recent years have witnessed the farewell of SMT and the dominance of NMT.
+While we might want to focus on the cutting-edge advances of NMT, we still show the former grandeur of SMT by listing papers below.
+One could draw inspirations from them as well.***

 <h3 id="tutorials">Tutorials</h3>

 * Philipp Koehn.
 2006.
 [Statistical Machine Translation: the Basic, the Novel, and the Speculative](http://homepages.inf.ed.ac.uk/pkoehn/publications/tutorial2006.pdf).
 EACL Tutorial.